The intrigue that followed a chance meeting with Oscar Wilde in 1882

 Alice’s husband had abandoned her at the shore and returned to New York (as was his wont), so she and Natalie were able to spend the next day with Oscar on the beach.
 The acquaintance turned out to be precipitous for the mother and prescient for the daughter.

 For Alice, the mother, her conversations with Wilde changed the course of her life.
 Oscar inspired Alice to pursue art seriously despite her husband’s disapproval.
 As a direct result, she would go on to study under Carolus-Duran and James McNeill Whistler, and later wrote and performed in several plays and an opera, working to promote the arts in Washington, D.C.
 Many of her paintings are now in the Smithsonian American Art Museum.
-For Wilde, whose stated aim on his tour was to introduce the arts to America, this achievement, unknown to him, must be regarded as a great success for his mission.
+For Wilde, whose stated aim on his tour was to develop the arts to America, this achievement, unknown to him, must be regarded as a notable success for his mission.